Sunday, September 15, 2024

 Was Catherine Smith killed by a serial killer?

 Not so for Catherine Smith and the other woman, Jane Johnson, whose body was found on March 6, 1890.
-What the newspaper reports did not say, but the Coroner’s report did in Catherine’s case (and that of Jane), was that the wound was in the vagina, but there was no evidence how this was caused.
-In fact a doctor’s evidence in Catherine’s case was that it was supposed that the deceased fell when trying to get up a stick she carried for support a bad leg inflicting the wound.
-Dr W. G. Craig's evidence at the inquest was to the effect that the iron ferrule at the bottom of the stick "could have caused the wound."
+What the newspaper reports did not say, but the Coroner’s report did, was that both Catherine and Jane had been stabbed in the vagina.
+In both cases the Coroner found that there was no evidence how this was caused.
+In fact in Catherine’s case it was supposed that the deceased fell when trying to pick up a stick she carried for support as Dr W. G. Craig's evidence at the inquest was to the effect that the iron ferrule at the bottom of the stick "could have caused the wound."
 (32)

 It was reported that Jane Johnson had fallen on evil times due to drink and dissolute habits and that Catherine had smelt of alcohol and add that to the fact that she had previously stayed at the Night Shelter – it put both these women into the unfortunate class.
 (33) It seems that these women were not valued and that their deaths which appear to have been of a sadistic sexual nature were not taken seriously.
 You have to wonder did they also have the misfortune to meet John Finnegan?